2019 Rafael Nadal tennis season: Davis Cup Finals

 Nadal's final tournament of the year was the Davis Cup, which was held in its new format in Madrid.
 In his first match for Spain, he played in the round robin against Russia, where he defeated Karen Khachanov in straight sets.

 In his next match, he played Croatian Borna Gojo, whom he also defeated in straight sets.
 Nadal also played in the doubles match against Croatia, partnered with compatriot Marcel Granollers.
 The pair won the doubles match in straight sets against Ivan Dodig and Mate Pavić.

 In the quarterfinal, Spain played Argentina, and Nadal's next match was against Argentine Diego Schwartzman, whom he defeated in straight sets.
 In the doubles, he won in 3 sets against Leonardo Mayer and Máximo González alongside Granollers.
 This resulted in Spain moving forward onto the semifinals against Great Britain.
 In singles, Nadal defeated Dan Evans in straight sets.
-In doubles, Nadal partnered with Feliciano Lopez and won against Jamie Murray and Neal Skupski in straight sets, leading Spain to the Davis Cup final for the first time since 2012.
+In doubles, Nadal partnered with Feliciano López and won against Jamie Murray and Neal Skupski in straight sets, leading Spain to the Davis Cup final for the first time since 2012.

 In the final, Spain's first match was played by Roberto Bautista Agut, against Félix Auger-Aliassime.
 Bautista Agut was able to defeat Alissame in straight sets, to set up an encounter between Denis Shapovalov and Nadal.
 Nadal won the match 6–3, 7–6(8–6) to lead Spain to a 6th Davis Cup victory.
 Nadal withstood both single and double matches, spending over 14 hours on court in 6 days.
 He was awarded the Davis Cup Most Valuable Player (MVP) trophy, after he won 8 of the 8 matches he participated in.